kdgregory/log4j-aws-appenders/docs/troubleshooting.md

 For this example, I configured the [example program](../examples/log4j1-example) to use only the CloudWatch Logs appender.
 When it fist starts you'll see the following output, indicating that it was able to configure the appender.
-However, this doe _not_ mean that the appender is able to write to the destination, because it's initialized when the first message is written.

 ```
 log4j: Trying to find [log4j.xml] using context classloader sun.misc.Launcher$AppClassLoader@70dea4e.